JuliaLang/Pkg.jl/docs/src/apps.md

 emos tupni gnirts
 ```

+directly in the terminal.

 ## Installing Julia apps

-The installation of Julia apps are similar to installing julia libraries but instead of using e.g. `Pkg.add` or `pkg> add` one uses `Pkg.Apps.add` or `pkg> app add`.
+The installation of Julia apps are similar to installing julia libraries but instead of using e.g. `Pkg.add` or `pkg> add` one uses `Pkg.Apps.add` or `pkg> app add` (`develop` is also available).

 !!! note
-    The path `.julia/bin` has to be added to your `PATH` in order for
+    The path `.julia/bin` has to be added to your `PATH` in order for apps to be runnable after being installed.
+    Pkg currently does not do this for you.

 ## Other information

 - The app will currently run with the same Julia executable as was used to install the app.
-To update the Julia executable used run...
--